 With its woodland and gardens, Château Brown is a true jewel of biodiversity able to surprise visitors from the very moment they arrive.
 More than ever, we are determined to preserve our ecological heritage and develop the wealth of this mosaic of landscapes.

 For several years, Château Brown has been actively committed to a sustainable approach to winegrowing.

 Our ‘virtuous circle’ dynamic has prompted us to try and take our environmental approach even further, and in 2012 we incorporated the EMS (Environmental Management System), a collective project launched by the Bordeaux Wine Council (CIVB).
 Since then, all staff have been trained and invested in an action plan that incorporates the EMS into daily management, in order to reduce our company’s environmental impact.

-Because today more than ever, transparency is vital, and because a wine’s environmental properties are just as important as flavors and taste of the wine, we have our wines analyzed by the Excell laboratory and the French mobile application “dans ma bouteille” (in my bottle) – with encouraging results, as some of our wines have been guaranteed to contain no pesticide residue.
+Because today more than ever, transparency and informing consumers are vital, just as important as flavors and taste of the wine, we have our wines analyzed by the Excell laboratory and the French mobile application “dans ma bouteille” (in my bottle) – with encouraging results, as some of our wines have been guaranteed to contain no pesticide residue.

 As another logical step, Château Brown then committed to the process of gaining HVE (High Environmental Value) certification, which it was granted in January 2018.

 To obtain this certification we had to adhere to a precise set of specifications relating to biodiversity preservation, plant protection strategy and fertilisation management.